adamclerk/Public-Powershell-Scripts/README.markdown

 	</list>

 ###lib-createPasswordFile###
-Global function taht is used to create a password file for use in generating credentials.
+Global function that is used to create a password file for use in generating credentials.
 Take the location of the file to be created.
 This program will function will prompt you for a password.

 Usage